Skip to main content

 National capacity strengthening

-WFP strengthens the capacity of government institutions in areas such as supply chain, social protection systems, nutrition and education.
+WFP strengthens the capacity of national institutions in areas such as supply chain management, social protection systems, nutrition and education.
 Based on food security analysis, WFP shares information that contributes to informed decision-making.
-WFP supports the national school-feeding programme through different initiatives, including the production of a nutritional drink.
+WFP supports the national school meals programme through initiatives including the production of a nutritional drink.

 Enabling partners

-To support humanitarian and development partners in achieving their own programme objectives, WFP provides on-demand services such as cash transfers, logistics, warehousing, procurement of food and non-food items, and telecommunications.
+To support humanitarian and development partners in achieving their programme objectives, WFP provides on-demand services such as cash transfers, logistics, warehousing, procurement of food and non-food items and telecommunications.

 Contacts